Epigenetics: UBASH3B locus

 UBASH3B encodes a protein with tyrosine phosphatase activity, which has been previously linked to advanced neoplasia.
 SNP rs7115089 was identified as influencing DNA methylation and expression of this locus, as well as and Body Mass Index (BMI).
 In fact, SNP rs7115089 is strongly associated with BMI and with genetic variants linked to other cardiovascular and metabolic traits in GWASs.
 New studies suggesting UBASH3B as a potential mediator of adiposity and cardiometabolic disease.
 In addition, animal models demonstrated that UBASH3B expression is an indicator of caloric restriction that may drive programmed susceptibility to obesity and it is associated with other measures of adiposity in human peripherical blood.

 NFKBIE locus

 SNP rs730775 is located in the first intron of NFKBIE and is a cis eQTL for NFKBIE in whole blood.
 Nuclear factor (NF)-κB inhibitor ε (NFKBIE) directly inhibits NF-κB1 activity and is significantly co-expressed with NF-κB1, also, it is associated with rheumatoid arthritis.
-Colocalization analysis supports that variants for the majority of the CpG sites in SNP rs730775 cause genetic variation at the NFKBIE locus which is suggestable linked to rheumatoid arthritis through trans acting regulation of DNA methylation by NF-κB.
+Colocalization analysis supports that variants for the majority of the CpG sites in SNP rs730775 cause genetic variation at the NFKBIE locus which is suggestible linked to rheumatoid arthritis through trans acting regulation of DNA methylation by NF-κB.